Virtual Therapy • Illinois & Arizona

 Mental rituals.

-You may spend hours each day:
+You may find yourself spending hours each day:

 ✓ overthinking and analyzing